kal179/Beginners-Python-Examples/README.md

 # Beginners-Python-Examples
-Basic python programs as examples
+Basic python CLI programs as examples
 All the examples are real world examples
 This examples are introduction to programming